 Outdoor Adventure Kamp (OAK) Instructors inspire and enable the next generation of backcountry explorers and weekend warriors to get out hiking.
 Picture this—a small team spending a day of orientation in camp before setting out to discover unparalleled scenery.
 Experience the joy of working with extra gear and developing a unique team bond that can only be achieved with adrenaline, sweat, and laughs.
 OAK Instructors have the out-tripping experience to launch OAK campers into a lifetime of tents, camping meals, and lakeside campfires.
 Three of our eight summer camp sessions have a program for up to twelve 13 to 16-year-olds.
 Given that, aside from our trips, all staff and campers stay onsite at the Evans Lake Forest Education Centre while camp is in session, the action never stops.
 Accordingly, applicants should enjoy working in dynamic work environments.
 Strong organizational and interpersonal skills are a must, as well as a yearning for an endless summer!

-- Exude a love & interest for out-tripping, outdoor recreation, and the forest ecosystems we explore & inhabit.
+• Exude love and interest for out-tripping, outdoor recreation, and the forest ecosystems we explore and inhabit.

-- With a second OAK Instructor, lead engaging and safe out trips (must be able to hike up to 15 kms carrying a pack of up to 50lbs), including on-the-trail Eco Fun lessons and activities.
+• With a second OAK Instructor, lead engaging and safe out trips (must be able to hike up to 20 km/day carrying a pack of up to 50lbs), including on-the-trail Eco Fun lessons and activities.

-- Comply with Evans Lake’s policies & procedures
+• Comply with Evans Lake’s policies and procedures.

-- Take ownership for the safety of campers, volunteers, and staff members, including on-the-go risk management
+• Take ownership of the safety of campers, volunteers, and staff members, including on-the-go risk management.

 Reporting and Evaluation

-- Continuous feedback and communication among staff members is encouraged.
+• Continuous feedback and communication among staff members are encouraged.

-• A combination of experience and certifications suitable for the week’s trip (e.g. outdoor recreation & leadership)
+• A combination of experience and certifications suitable for the week’s trip (e.g. outdoor recreation and leadership.)

-- Criminal reference check with a vulnerable sectors search no later than six months prior to the start date.
+• Criminal reference check with a vulnerable sectors search.

-- Compensation begins at $134/day, with an increase of up to $7/day, according to experience and certifications.
-Free room and board is also included when programs are in session.
+• Compensation begins at $147/day, with an increase of up to $7/day, according to experience and certifications.
+Free room and board are also included when programs are in session.

-- We acknowledge that Evans Lake is located near Ch’iyakmesh on the unceded territory of Skwxwú7mesh Úxwumixw
+• We acknowledge that Evans Lake is located near Ch’iyakmesh on the unceded territory of Skwxwú7mesh Úxwumixw